2024 Vermont lieutenant gubernatorial election: Contingent election

 Because the Constitution of Vermont requires a majority vote for election as lieutenant governor, the Vermont General Assembly voted on January 9, 2025, to determine the winner.
-Although the General Assembly has always voted to ratify the winner of the popular vote since 1976, Diamondstone has urged the General Assembly to elect Zuckerman on the grounds that a majority of voters supported the two more liberal candidates in the race.
+Although the General Assembly had voted to ratify the winner of the popular vote since 1976, Diamondstone urged the General Assembly to elect Zuckerman on the grounds that a majority of voters supported the two left-of-center candidates in the race.
 Zuckerman conceded the popular election on November 7, 2024, but expressed agreement with Diamondstone's argument and said he would "point out those facts" to the legislators, though he said he would not make a "strong effort" on his own behalf and "[didn't] think [the Assembly was] going to decide to do that".
 The Green Mountain Peace and Justice Party called on the legislature to elect Zuckerman.
 Ultimately, the legislature chose to elect Rodgers despite these calls.